 We work in a diverse and dynamic environment.
 We are currently undergoing significant transformation enabling us to stay the best port in Oceania.
 We are leading the way in New Zealand supply chain by implementing technology and partially automating our container terminal and are excited by what this can achieve for us.
 We would like you to join us on this journey.

-We are looking for a number of Stevedores.
+We are looking for a number of Stevedores on a fixed term basis.
 The position of a Stevedore at the Ports of Auckland includes several roles.
 All of these roles are critical in the safe and efficient movement of cargo.
 There is no port without Stevedores; they are the core of our container handling operations.

 The roles currently being recruited for are: